cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 deterministic format as well.
 Deterministic encoding considerations also apply to the content of tags.

-Deterministic encoding considerations for numeric values include:
+If a protocol includes a field that can express integers with an absolute value of 2^64 or larger using tag numbers 2 or 3 ({{bignums}}), the protocol's deterministic encoding needs to specify whether smaller integers are also expressed using these tags or using major types 0 and 1.
+Preferred serialization uses the latter choice, which is therefore recommended.

-* If a protocol allows for floating-point values, then additional deterministic encoding rules might need to be added.
+Protocols that include floating-point values, whether represented using basic floating-point values ({{fpnocont}}) or using tags (or both), may need to define extra requirements on their deterministic encodings, such as:

-  Although IEEE floating-point values can represent both positive and negative zero as distinct values, the application might not distinguish these and might decide to represent all zero values with a positive sign, disallowing negative zero.
+* Although IEEE floating-point values can represent both positive and negative zero as distinct values, the application might not distinguish these and might decide to represent all zero values with a positive sign, disallowing negative zero.
-  (The application may also want to restrict the precision of floating point values in such a way that there is never a need to represent 64-bit — or even 32-bit — floats.)
+  (The application may also want to restrict the precision of floating point values in such a way that there is never a need to represent 64-bit — or even 32-bit — floating-point values.)

-* If a protocol includes a field that can express floating-point values ({{fpnocont}}), with a specific data model that declares integer and floating-point values to be interchangeable, the protocol's deterministic encoding needs to specify whether the integer 1.0 is encoded as 0x01, 0xf93c00, 0xfa3f800000,
+* If a protocol includes a field that can express floating-point values, with a specific data model that declares integer and floating-point values to be interchangeable, the protocol's deterministic encoding needs to specify whether the integer 1.0 is encoded as 0x01, 0xf93c00, 0xfa3f800000,